One of the country’s most visited national parks, and for good reason.

 Here’s what you need to know about weather

-The Atlantic is a chilly 55 degrees here, but those who are willing to brave the cold temperatures get an invigorating break from the summer heat in one of the prettiest beaches around.
+The Atlantic is a chilly 55 degrees here, but those who are willing to brave the cnew temperatures get an invigorating break from the summer heat in one of the prettiest beaches around.

 Sand Beach is an ideal location for a picnic lunch or just relaxing on a beach blanket.
 At sunset, watch as light rays peek out from behind the rocky walls and set the sand and gentle waves sparking.